Join Our Holiday VIP List

 3. Arthritis

 A 2005 study used aromatherapy to help relieve the depressive symptoms associated with arthritic pain.
-The study used lavender, marjoram, eucalyptus, rosemary, and peppermint in a blend of carrier oils on a total of 40 patients.
+The study used lavender, marjoram, rosemary, peppermint, and eucalyptus oils in carrier oil on a total of 40 patients.
 After using the oils, both pain and depression were lessened.
 (6)

-Application: Blend lavender, marjoram, eucalyptus, rosemary and peppermint essential oils into a carrier and massage into painful areas.
+Application: Blend lavender, marjoram, eucalyptus, rosemary, and peppermint essential oils into a carrier and massage into painful areas to relieve inflammatory conditions.

 4. Inflammatory Illness